Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Numerical Analysis of the Error and Resource Estimates

 where $t$ is a rooted tree of order $|t|$, the quantities $\sigma(t)$ and $t!$ are defined as products of factorials, and lie between $1$ and $|t|!$.
 The quantity $\Phi(t)$ depends on the coefficients of the chosen method.
 For a rigorous definition of these terms, see ~\cite{butcher2016numerical}.
-As it is discussed in~\cite[chapter 318]{butcher2016numerical}, it is not possible to create a general rule for estimating the terms in $K$.
+As it is discussed in~\onlinecite[Chapter 318]{butcher2016numerical}, it is not possible to create a general rule for estimating the terms in $K$.
 However, what can be said is that the number of terms in the sum, the number of unlabeled rooted trees with $p+1$ nodes, is asymptotically equal to~\cite{on-line_encyclopedia} $0.439\times 2.956^{p+1}\times (p+1)^{-3/2}$ .
 This series scales exponentially in $p$.
 Thus, if the summands $\frac{1}{\sigma(t)}\Big|\Phi(t)-\frac{1}{t!}\Big|$ were constant in $p$, $K$ would scale exponentially in $p$ as well.
 However, in ~\cite{butcher2016numerical} it is said that it is reasonable to assume that $K$ is constant in $\Delta \tau$.
-In ~\cite[chapter 244]{butcher2016numerical}, several Runge-Kutta (and related) methods were developed for which the corresponding error constants were estimated, all of which are upper-bounded in magnitude by $1$.
+In Ref.~\onlinecite[Chapter 244]{butcher2016numerical}, several Runge-Kutta (and related) methods were developed for which the corresponding error constants were estimated, all of which are upper-bounded in magnitude by $1$.
 In the following analysis, we therefore assume that $K\leq 5$ holds with high probability.
-But, as we will see later, the total cost does not change as much in the parameter $K$ as it does in other parameters, and we found that the implications of our work still hold qualitatively with a pessimistic upper bound of $K\leq 0.439\times 2.956^{p+1}\times (p+1)^{-3/2}$. \\ Let us further choose a target error of $\epsilon_{target}=0.001$.\\ We collect the estimates for the analysis in this section in Table~\ref{tab:estimates classical}.
+But, as we will see later, the total cost does not change as much in the parameter $K$ as it does in other parameters, and we found that the implications of our work still hold qualitatively with a pessimistic upper bound of $K\leq 0.439\times 2.956^{p+1}\times (p+1)^{-3/2}$.
+Let us further choose a target error of $\epsilon_{target}=0.001$.